python/devguide/pullrequest.rst

    raises the amount of spam in the module by making it more spammy.

 The first line or sentence is meant to be a dense, to-the-point explanation of what the purpose of the commit is.
-The imperative form is strongly preferred to a descriptive form such as 'the spam module is now more spammy'.
+The imperative form (used in the example above) is strongly preferred to a descriptive form such as 'the spam module is now more spammy'.
 Use ``git log --oneline`` to see existing title lines.
 Furthermore, the first line should not end in a period.

 If this is not enough detail for a commit, a new paragraph(s) can be added to explain in proper depth what has happened (detail should be good enough